 A. We always endeavor to allocate students their first choice, but unfortunately, we are unable to guarantee to do so demand always exceeds supply making it difficult at time of allocation.

 Q. Can I cancel my accommodation and get a refund?

 Q. My room offer booking has been cancelled what can I do?

-A. If you do not accept your accommodation within the Expiry Date on your online Bookings Details page it will be cancelled.
+A. If you do not click on the booking link sent to you by Unite Students within 3 working days, your offer will be cancelled.
 If you still want to live on campus you should go online and make another accommodation application and we will endeavour to allocate you another room but you will not be considered as a guarantee applicant.

 Q. Am I able to transfer to another room if I am not happy with the one allocated to me?

 Q. Where should I go if I have a query about my accommodation when I arrive?

-A. If you have query about your accommodation when you arrive you can email us with your query at firstname.lastname@example.org, in the first instance, alternatively visit us at The Student Village Reception in the Building next to Tesco Express on Aston Street.
+A. If you have query about your accommodation when you arrive you can visit us at Aston Unite Students Reception in the Harriet Martineau building next to Tesco Express on Aston Street.

 Q. Can I find out the names of my flatmates before I move in?

 Q. Can I extend my Tenancy?

-A. If you wish to extend your Licence, we have Summer accommodation for students whose courses extend beyond their licence end date.
-Keep an eye on your emails, the University will send you some communication before the end of your third term with details.
+A. If you wish to extend your Tenancy, we have Summer accommodation for students whose courses extend beyond their end date.
+Keep an eye on your emails, the University or Unite Students will send you some communication before the end of your third term with details.